 Stop Losing Orders to Loading Screens

-By practising all of these steps, your food can stay gorgeous and your pages can remain snappy.
+By optimising images routinely, your food can stay gorgeous, and your pages can remain snappy.
 Ultimately, your diners can get through checkout.

 Need help from someone who understands restaurant content without the corporate buzzword bingo?
 I can give you practical guidance that keeps your site moving as fast as your kitchen during rush hour.